UIUC-iSchool-DataViz/is445_bcubcg_fall2025/syllabus.md

 Extra Credit assignments, and all parts of Final Project Part 3 (Part 3.1, 3.2, 3.3, 3.4, 3.5) cannot be turned in late (these are due toward the end of class so there is no "wiggle" room for late assignments).
 Extra credit assignments and *all* parts of the Final Project do not have extensions.

+**NOTE that assignments may be due at different times of the week (e.g., quizzes and homeworks may be due on different days).**

 **Notes if adding the course late:**
 * There will be NO late adds after 10th day
 * Students add the course after the start of class are responsible for submitting all assignments on time (even if assigned before they have added the class) -- this includes requesting a homework extension using the Extension Tool, if applicable